monircse061/Study-on-Designing-Machine-Learning-Systems/README.md

 # 🧠 Study-on-Designing-Machine-Learning-Systems

-Welcome to our collaborative reading group on **"Designing Machine Learning Systems"** by *Chip Huyen*.
+Welcome to our collaborative reading group on **"Designing Machine Learning Systems Book"** by *Chip Huyen*.
 This repository contains study notes, presentation slides for each bi-weekly seminar.

 ---